Containerize a Bun application

 # Run the server when the container launches

-as the base image, this Dockerfile also:
+CMD ["bun", "server.js"]In addition to specifying the base image, the Dockerfile also:

 - Sets the working directory in the container to